Matseslats/keyboards/README.md

 To train on your own custom dataset either point the "myBook.txt" somewhere else or just replace its contents.

 Good luck!

+# My Additions
+getFiles.py gets all the files in a specified directory (and all subdirectories excluding some select directory names) and reads the files.
+All the plaintext in these files is appended to code.txt.
+You can run the script on this file to analyze your documents and find your optimal keyboard.

+`allowed_extensions` on line 19 and `dirs` on line 30 in `getFiles.py` should be changed to cater for your programming habits/system files